COGNIMANEU/pilot02-physical-livox-lidar/README.md

 ## License

-This project is licensed under the Apache 2 Licences, but includes MIT License and 33-Clause BSD License componentes - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2 Licences, but includes MIT License and 3-Clause BSD License components - see the [LICENSE](LICENSE) file for details.